kenscripts/coconutPy/docs/coconutPy.usage.md

 ```

 ### Search Example (Properties)
-Perform search.
-Here is a search for properties:
+Here is a search example for properties:
 ```
 # save search query as variable for readability
 # a limit of >50 not allowed by COCONUT API